-Possession of alcoholic beverages of any kind by students is prohibited on College property including cars and B.I.L.
-Hill and Lodge and in conjunction with College activities (with the exception of the international trip consistent with the laws of the country being visited).
+Possession, manufacture, distribution, or use of alcoholic beverages of any kind by students is prohibited on College property including cars and B.I.L.
+Hill and Lodge and in conjunction with College activities (with the exception of the international trip consistent with the laws of the country being visited and as set forth in the Use of Cottey College Facilities section, below).
 Students may not store alcohol in vehicles parked on College property.
 Students found in violation of this policy through the consumption, possession, or distribution of alcohol are subject to campus disciplinary action.
 The College administration may also involve local law enforcement or emergency agencies in situations involving alcohol whenever deemed appropriate.
 Examples of these types of situations include students or guests who fail to comply with orders or directives of College officials when asked to forfeit suspicious beverages, who become disruptive due to alcohol consumption, and who are obviously intoxicated to the point that they present a clear and present danger to themselves or others.
-Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), the College may notify the parents of students under the age of 21 who are alleged to be in violation of this policy.
+Consistent with the Family Educational Rights and Privacy Act of 1974 (FERPA), the College may notify the parents of students under the age of 21 who are alleged to be in violation of this policy.
 The College may contact parents prior to any disciplinary hearing and is not required to inform students of the notification.
-The vice president for student life will maintain a record of any parental disclosures that will be provided to the student involved, upon request.
+The vice president for student life and enrollment will maintain a record of any parental disclosures that will be provided to the student involved, upon request.

-The possession of empty alcohol containers (including passdown bottles) is prohibited, and students will be subject to disciplinary action.
+The possession of empty alcohol containers (including passdown bottles) is prohibited, and students who possess empty alcohol containers will be subject to disciplinary action.
 Possession, consumption, or distribution of alcoholic beverages (or empty containers) on any part of the campus including student vehicles is a Major Violation, subject to the Major Violation Grievance Procedure.